 Shortened life expectancy

-It’s true, however, that not everyone has the same sleep needs.
+Not everyone has the same sleep needs.
 Some people seem to function fine on a few hours a night while others require 10 hours to feel their best.
-The new guidelines acknowledge this individual variation.

-The best advice is for each person to create his or her own sleep schedule that is within “a healthy range,” says David Cloud, chief executive officer of the National Sleep Foundation.
-Don’t forget to discuss your sleep needs and problems with your doctor, he adds.
+The best advice is for each person to create his or her own sleep schedule that is within a healthy range.
+Don’t forget to discuss your sleep needs and problems with your doctor.